KateWenqiZhu/KateWenqiZhu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I’m Kate Wenqi Zhu.
-I am currently doing a Ph.D. in Applied [Mathematics](https://www.maths.ox.ac.uk/groups/numerical-analysis) at the [University of Oxford](https://www.maths.ox.ac.uk/) under the supervision of Prof [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis) fully funded by [CIMDA-Oxford studentship](https://cimda-oxford.datasig.ac.uk/team).
+I’m Kate Wenqi Zhu, currently pursuing a Ph.D. in [Applied Mathematics](https://www.maths.ox.ac.uk/groups/numerical-analysis) at the [University of Oxford](https://www.maths.ox.ac.uk/), advised by Prof. [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis) and fully funded by the [CIMDA-Oxford Studentship](https://cimda-oxford.datasig.ac.uk/team).

+My research interests center on **utilizing higher-order information for efficient nonconvex optimization**, encompassing computational complexity analysis, **tensor approximation**, sum of squares techniques, implementable high-order subproblem solvers, and adaptive regularization methods.

-I previously obtained an M.Sc. degree in Mathematical Modelling and scientific computing from Oxford, under the supervision of Yuji Nakatsukasa.
-I also completed my first master’s and undergraduate degrees in Mathematics at Oxford.
-After completing my undergraduate degree, I took an academic career break to gain practical industry experience at Goldman Sachs and J.P.
-Morgan before pursuing my Ph.D.
+I completed both my undergraduate and first master’s degrees in Mathematics at Oxford, as well as an M.Sc. in Mathematical Modelling and Scientific Computing, supervised by Yuji Nakatsukasa.
+After my undergraduate studies, I took a career break to gain practical industry experience at Goldman Sachs and J.P.
+Morgan before beginning my Ph.D.

-&nbsp;
-&nbsp;

-## Research Interests

-My general interests lie in understanding how to utilize higher-order information for efficient nonconvex optimization, including but not limited to computational complexity analysis, tensor approximation, implementable high-order subproblem solver, the tractability of polynomial optimization, and adaptive regularization techniques.

 **Potential Collaborations:** If you are interested in these topics, feel free to reach out for more information!